Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Conclusion

 \section{Conclusion}

 We showed that accuracy and fluency and \p{x|y} and \p{y} both trade off when translating individual source segments.
 This finding suggests that current protocols for assessing translation quality may need to be adjusted.
-Human assessments for recent WMT General Task are performed with Direct Assessment and Scalar Quality Metrics (DA+SQM) \cite{kocmi2022findings,kocmi2023findings}.
+Human assessments for recent WMT General Tasks are performed using Direct Assessment and Scalar Quality Metrics (DA+SQM) \cite{kocmi2022findings,kocmi2023findings}.
 This approach conflates meaning preservation and grammar into a single score indicative of overall quality of a translation.
 In contrast, MQM is much more costly, but produces highly detailed scores that use multiple sub-categories for both accuracy and fluency.
 Future approaches could therefore consider a middle ground that extends DA+SQM to include accuracy and fluency as independent aspects as in WMT16 \cite{bojar2016findings}.
 This direction would allow automatic MT evaluation metrics such as BLEURT \cite{sellam2020bleurt} and COMET \cite{rei2022comet} (both fine-tuned to DA scores) to be adapted to provide independent scores for accuracy and fluency.

 Our results also suggest the value of developing MT models that navigate the accuracy-fluency tradeoff in human-like ways.
-In some settings (e.g.\ translating legal texts) accuracy is more important \cite{popovic2020relations,martindale2018fluency,vela2015predicting,specia2011predicting,martindale2019identifying}, but in others (e.g.\ translating informal conversation) fluency may take priority \cite{poibeau2022human,frankenberg2022can}.
-One natural approach builds on noisy channel models \cite{yu2016neural,yee2019simple,muller2020domain}, which incorporate both \p{y} and \p{x|y} along with tradeoff parameters that specify the relative weights of the two.
+In some settings (e.g.\ translating legal texts) accuracy is more important than fluency \cite{popovic2020relations,martindale2018fluency,vela2015predicting,specia2011predicting,martindale2019identifying}, but in others (e.g.\ translating informal conversation) fluency may take priority \cite{poibeau2022human,frankenberg2022can}.
+One natural approach to navigating the accuracy-fluency tradeoff builds on noisy channel models \cite{yu2016neural,yee2019simple,muller2020domain}, which incorporate both \p{y} and \p{x|y} along with tradeoff parameters that specify the relative weights of the two.
 Tuning these parameters for specific registers may allow a model to find the right balance between accuracy and fluency in each case.